benjamin-musil/benjamin-musil.github.io/README.md

 ### **[Printing For Less](https://www.pfl.com/)** - *Software Engineer (Sep 2020 - Present)*

 Main Project: **[Personal Marketing Center](https://www.pfl.com/personal-marketing-center/)**
-- Wrote a connector application in React with REST API for customers to import assets into our internal system with automated information syncs when edits were made to the asset source
+- Wrote application with React and C# using REST API for customers to import assets into the company internal system with automated information syncs when edits were made to the asset source platform
-- Converted a internal web platform and an external tool from classical React to hook-based React
+- Updated existing interfaces for usability and consistency in platform design with React and Angular
-- Created new web interfaces in both React and Angular
+- Converted an internal web platform and an external tool from classical React to hook-based React
-- Set up DevOps tools for a project: code smell, build check, PR checks, dev/stage/prod added to internal deployment scripts
+- Set up DevOps tools for a new project in BitBucket, TeamCity, and SonarQube including code quality gate, build checks and deployment scripts for multiple environments, and pull request checks

 ### **[The Catholic Woodworker](https://catholicwoodworker.com/)** - *Website and Production Developer, Contractor (Jun 2020 - Sep 2020)*